KTRL+F: Knowledge-Augmented In-Document Search: Acknowledgements

 \subsection{Findings}

-For a comprehensive comparison of the usefulness and efficiency of the \task plugin with other in-document search systems, we present the results of the conducted user study in Figure~\ref{fig:user_study}.
-More detailed results are available in Appendix~\ref{appendix:user_study}.

-\paragraph{Less search time with \task plugin.} As depicted in Figure~\ref{fig:user_study}\subref{fig:user_study_time}, \task plugin exhibits the shortest median average time when searching for answers.
-Its ability to find multiple semantic targets in a single query, thus reducing the need for additional searches to verify results, contributes to its superior efficiency compared to other in-document search systems.
-It's worth noting that regular expressions can also search for multiple targets at once, which can be considered efficient.
-However, creating the appropriate regular expression for a given search intent can be complex and often challenging to debug, as demonstrated in the example queries for each system in Figure~\ref{tab:evaluation_query}.
+For a comprehensive comparison of the usefulness and efficiency of the \task plugin with other in-document search systems, we present the results of the conducted user study in Figure~\ref{fig:user_study}. \paragraph{Less search time with \task plugin.} As depicted in Figure~\ref{fig:user_study} \subref{fig:user_study_time}, the \task plugin exhibits the shortest time when searching for targets.
+This efficiency stems from its capacity to identify multiple semantic targets in a single query, minimizing the need for additional searches to validate results.
+While regular expressions can similarly search for multiple targets simultaneously, the process involves complex creation and often difficult debugging, as exemplified in Figure~\ref{tab:evaluation_query} of Appendix~\ref{appendix:user_study}.

-\paragraph{Fewer queries to find targets.} Figure~\ref{fig:user_study}\subref{fig:user_study_num_query} illustrates the average number of queries used per example to find answers.
-Regular expressions and Ctrl+F are lexical matching systems that rely on user-generated candidate lexical prefixes to find answers.
-Transforming natural language search intent into the format supported by lexical matching systems increases query usage.
-While verifying each query using \ctrlf is a quick process, users typically cannot predict which keywords will appear in unknown text prior to reading it all.
-Regular expressions can consolidate multiple simple searches into one, but crafting complex expressions dynamically can be challenging and debugging erroneous code compounds the difficulty.
+\paragraph{Fewer queries to find targets.} Figure~\ref{fig:user_study} \subref{fig:user_study_num_query} illustrates the average number of queries used to find answers.
+Regular expressions and Ctrl+F rely on user-generated candidate lexical prefixes to find answers.
+Transforming search intent into the format supported by these systems increases query usage.
+While \ctrlf allows swift query verification, users struggle to predict which keywords will appear in unknown text before reading it entirely.
+Regular expressions can consolidate multiple simple searches into one, but dynamically crafting complex expressions is challenging and debugging erroneous code compounds the complexity.

-\paragraph{Fewer visits for extra sources.} The \task plugin's ability to enhance external knowledge beyond the current web page diminishes the necessity of consulting additional document sources for result verification, as Figure~\ref{fig:user_study}\subref{fig:user_study_num_visit}.
-The capability to augment external information beyond the document at hand, such as accessing Wikipedia page, enables \TASK and results in improved performance (Figure~\ref{fig:user_study}\subref{fig:user_study_score}).
-When a search intent encompasses multiple targets, as in the query \textit{"List all cities from California from the web page"}, the need for additional visits to external sources increases, as demonstrated by the generally higher values recorded in lexical matching systems.